 This is one of the most interesting religious sites in all of India.
 This temple is focused on the worship of an old motorcycle, the Bullet.
-People regularly offer the shrine liquor and food.
+People regularly offer shrine liquor and food.
 It has become a talisman of road safety.
-A kind of St. Christopher for travelers.
+A kind of St. Christopher for travellers.

 This religious site is closer to what we would associate with temples in India.
 However, it was built in 2005 and is entirely modern.
 It has well over 200 pillars and 20,000 idol sculptures.
 They all were made by hand by local artisans.
 It regularly attracts tourists and is a highlight of any trip to India.

 Belur Math, Kolkata

 This temple is unique not only to India but to most of the world.
 It combines Hindu, Christian and Islamic architecture in one building.
 The purpose is to highlight the unity of religion and is truly breathtaking.

 Karni Mata, Deshnok